Table of Contents

 You will also ask yourself, “What does SKU mean?” or “What does SKU stand for?”
 SKUs means Stock Keeping Units.

 Amazon SKU codes can reach up to 40 characters.
-A stock keeping unit is a vital part of setting up an inventory management software.
-You can use an SKU generator online to generate SKUs that can help you out in creating a unique code assigned to your product.
-It would be of great help to create SKUs that work and are convenient for you.
+A stock-keeping unit is vital to set up inventory management software.
+You can use an SKU generator online to generate SKUs that can help create a unique code assigned to your product.
+It would be a great help to create SKUs that work and are convenient for you.

 One component or factor that can be used in generating SKUs for your product is the model numbers.
-SKUs are of big help in running your business with many factors such as using it as a marketing strategy.
-Moreover, you can personalize your own products to what you and your business needs.
+SKUs help you run your business with many factors, such as using them as a marketing strategy.
+Moreover, you can personalize your products to what you and your business need.
 There are many features you may include in creating your SKU barcode:

-- You can add the identity of the product–what it specifically is, its own attributes, descriptions, its model numbers, etc.
+- You can add the product’s identity–what it is, its attributes, descriptions, model numbers, etc.

 - You can add your supplier or manufacturer.
 This feature will help you distinguish the manufacturer or supplier of your products.
-This is most useful when you get your products from various sources.
+It is most useful when you get your products from various sources.

 - You can add the date of the product.
-This would help you if your products come seasonally.
-It’s also used in progressing the demands of the product at a specific time.
+It will help you if your products come seasonally.

-- You can add the location to your own warehouse or inventory for easy accessibility.
+- You can add the location to your warehouse or inventory for easy accessibility.

 - You can add the cost of the product.
-Here you may see how the demand of your product progresses, depending on your strategy regarding how you price your products.
+Here you may see how the demand for your item progresses, depending on your strategy regarding how you price your products.